DESTEP Analysis explained plus example

-This article explains practically the DESTEP Analysis.
-After reading you will understand the basics and principles of this powerful strategy and marketing tool.
+DESTEP Analysis: this article explains practically the DESTEP Analysis.
+This article contains a general meaning of the DESTEP acronym, the 6 different elements of the model,an practical DESTEP Analysis example and tips.
+After reading you will understand the basics and principles of this strategy and marketing tool.
+Enjoy reading!

 This analysis model is the acronym for six factors: